 If you place an order for a flight to a specific destination with a specific airline at a specific time on such a flight engine, just like in a restaurant, the API communicates between the airlines and the flight search engine and shows you which suitable flights from all the different airlines are still available.

 What possibilities does the Notion API offer?

-Notion as a tool is a generalist and not a specialist.
+Notion as a no-code-tool is a generalist and not a specialist.
 It is good enough for most tasks but cannot outperform apps that specialize in solving just one task.

 For example, you could use Notion as your personal calendar, but Google Calendar will still be the first choice for most users, as it has more options and is more user-friendly.

 Until last year, users were forced to use Notion together with other apps without automatically exchanging data.
 Thanks to the API, you can now build a communicating ecosystem with Notion and other apps: If there are things that other apps can do better, you simply continue using them and – when you need the data – you simply transfer the data to Notion with the API.

 So what exactly can you do with the Notion API?